icon-community/icon.community/content/blog/2023/2023-04-03-icon-development-update-march/index.md

 ---
 title: ICON Development Update – March 2023
-date: 2023-04-03
+date: 2023-04-05
 description: In March, the team has activated BTP blocks on the Berlin testnet.
-BTP contracts have been deployed on ICON Berlin testnet, BSC testnet and ETH Sepolia.
+BTP contracts, that are currently one-way trustless, have been deployed on ICON Berlin testnet, BSC testnet, and ETH Sepolia.
-slug: icon-development-update-february-2023
+slug: icon-development-update-march-2023
 ---

 In March, the team has activated BTP blocks on the Berlin testnet.
-BTP contracts have been deployed on ICON Berlin testnet, BSC testnet and ETH Sepolia.
+BTP contracts, that are currently one-way trustless, have been deployed on ICON Berlin testnet, BSC testnet, and ETH Sepolia.
 In this article, we share tasks completed and development milestones for April.

 ------

 ## BTP Architecture/ Product

 It has been a busy month of March, with the team making great progress.
 BTP blocks have been activated on the Berlin testnet!
-BTP contracts have been deployed on ICON Berlin testnet, BSC testnet, and ETH Sepolia.
+BTP contracts, that are currently one-way trustless, have been deployed on ICON Berlin testnet, BSC testnet, and ETH Sepolia.

+The BTP contracts enable trustless outbound messaging from the ICON blockchain.
+Inbound messages are currently still making use of trusted relay verification (similar to ICON bridge).

-Now, it's time for our team to continue testing, identifying improvements, fixing bugs, and improving the relay and BMV components.
+Now, it's time to continue testing, identifying improvements, fixing bugs, and improving the relay and BMV components.
+After one-way bridging, our team will work towards full trustless bridging with BTP on testnet.

-This is also the perfect time for other teams to explore how they can adopt BTP's xcall to enable new functionality on their applications.
+This is also the perfect time for other teams to explore how they can adopt BTP's xCall to enable new functionality on their applications.
 They can help identify any missing tools or documentation that would assist in onboarding teams to adopt the technology.

 More information on the testnet incentivisation plans will follow shortly.